quicklyco/android-sdk-examples/ZowdowDirectApiExample/README.md

 *   **network** consists of Retrofit-service classes, which purpose was described above & also entity-classes, which mostly represent suggestions, cards & ad listings.

-*   **presenters** package consists of presenters that implement business-logic for the activities that need it & networking operations, results of which may perform UI-changes.

 *   **ui** is for Activity classes, adapters, custom views & interfaces with callback-methods.
-Each of these are categorized by sections to which they belong.
+There only activity that plays such an important role in application's workflow is `HomeDemoActivity`.
+The key events like Zowdow API initialization & suggestions loading are happening inside this class.
+`WebViewActivity` and `VideoActivity` just represent the cards' content in master-detail flow: it may be either web- and video-content.

-*   **utils** contains constants-interfaces, utility-classes for runtime permissions checks, connectivity state observations, requests parameters collection & formatting and other useful stuff.
+*   **utils** contains constants-interfaces, simple utility-classes for geolocation, runtime permissions checks, connectivity state observations, requests parameters collection & formatting and other useful stuff.

 ## Interaction with Initialization API